fuzzylabs/dobble-jetson-zenml-competition/README.md

     > **Note**
     > Visit  ZenML dashboard is available at 'http://127.0.0.1:8237'.
 You can connect to it using the 'default' username and an empty password.

     By default zenml comes with a stack that runs locally.
 We will add mlflow as experiment tracker to this local stack.
-We use this stack to run all tests locally.
+We use this stack to test pipelines locally.

     ```bash
     zenml experiment-tracker register mlflow_tracker --flavor=mlflow
     zenml stack register fuzzy_stack \
         -a default \
         -o default \
-        -e mlflow_tracker
+        -e mlflow_tracker \
         --set
     ```